thomas-lowry/status-annotations/README.md

 A Figma plugin for adding a status annotations to your frames.

 The plugin ships with 5 status annotations:
-1. In progress (for early explorations, or work in progress designs)
+1. In progress — _For early explorations, or work in progress designs_
-2. Review (needs review from a stakeholder or in a design crit)
+2. Review — _Needs review from a stakeholder or in a design crit_
-3. Approved (design direction is approved, but may need minor tightening/tweaks for developers)
+3. Approved — _Design direction is approved, but may need minor tightening/tweaks for developers_
-4. Develop (ready for developers to implement)
+4. Develop — _Ready for developers to implement_
-5. Complete (the design has been build and shipped)
+5. Complete — _design has been build and shipped_

 ## Forking your own version
 The default status annotations may not apply to every team's workflow, so a secondary goal of this plugin was to make it easy to customize with your own annotations.
 Here is how to get setup.